 Risks Associated With Beta-Agonist Therapy

-Patients should be informed of adverse effects associated with beta2-agonists, such as palpitations, chest pain, rapid heart rate, tremor, or nervousness.
+Inform patients of adverse effects associated with beta2-agonists, such as palpitations, chest pain, rapid heart rate, tremor, or nervousness.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Fluticasone propionate did not induce gene mutation in prokaryotic or eukaryotic cells in vitro.
 No significant clastogenic effect was seen in cultured human peripheral lymphocytes in vitro or in the in vivo mouse micronucleus test.

-In a 24-month oral and inhalation carcinogenicity study in Sprague Dawley rats, salmeterol caused a dose-related increase in the incidence of mesovarian leiomyomas and ovarian cysts at doses of 0.68 mg/kg and above (approximately 55 and 25 times the MRHD for adults and children, respectively, on a mg/m² basis).
-No tumors were seen at 0.21 mg/kg (approximately 15 and 8 times the MRHD for adults and children, respectively, on a mg/m² basis).
+In a 24-month oral and inhalation carcinogenicity study in Sprague Dawley rats, salmeterol caused a dose-related increase in the incidence of mesovarian leiomyomas and ovarian cysts at doses of 0.68 mg/kg and above (approximately 55 and 25 times the MRHDID for adults and children, respectively, on a mg/m² basis).
+No tumors were seen at 0.21 mg/kg (approximately 15 and 8 times the MRHDID for adults and children, respectively, on a mg/m² basis).
 These findings in rodents are similar to those reported previously for other beta-adrenergic agonist drugs.
 The relevance of these findings to human use is unknown.

 Use In Specific Populations